ricomariani/CG-SQL-author/playground/README.md

   - adhoc_client_crud_data_access.c — An Adhoc C client for the `crud.sql` example which
   demonstrates 2-way communication between C and the stored procedure using auto-generated helper functions.

+## Fully Online Playground
+Contributor [mingodad](https://github.com/mingodad) created this wonder, all online using the CQL Amalgam, plus WASM and LUA to create a 100% [in-your-browser playground](https://mingodad.github.io/CG-SQL-Lua-playground/).